Decimal to Percent Converter

 - How to use the decimal to percentage converter?

 - How to convert percent to a decimal by hand?

 - How to turn a percent into a decimal? – examples

-The decimal to percent converter (A.K.A. the convert decimal to percentage calculator) lets you change (turn) a decimal value into a percentage.
-As it calculates in both directions, it can also serve as a percent to decimal converter.
+The decimal to percent converter (a.k.a. convert decimal to percent calculator) lets you turn a decimal value into a percentage.
+As it calculates in both directions, it can also serve you as the percent to decimal converter.

-Read the text below to learn how to convert decimal to percent, how to turn a number into a percent, and how to change percent to decimal on your own.
+Read the text below to learn how to convert decimals to percentages and turn percentages into decimals on your own.

 What are decimals? – an introduction

 Hindu–Arabic numeral system (or Indo-Arabic numeral system) is the decimal positional system, nowadays the most commonly used numeral system in the world.
 Other systems include the binary and hexadecimal systems.
 You can convert between those systems using tools like our binary converter.

 Let's explain what it means.
 "Decimal" means the system is based on 10.
 "Positional notation" means we assign a different value to a symbol depending on its position.
 For example, digit "3" in "13" equals 3, but in "342," it equals 300.

 The system is much more practical than alternatives like representing numbers with lines (that's what some ancients would do).
 So instead of having "|||||||||||||||" you just write "15".
 This way, using ten symbols (0-9), we can represent any rational number.